Battle of Brightlingsea

 The police held up the lorry convoy this morning, because a candlelite vigil was held for Gillian Phipps, the young mother who was killed under the wheels of a live export lorry, while protesting against live exports, at Coventry Airport.
 Our community was shocked by the tragedy.
 "There but for the grace of God."

-Everyday there were protests on the one road into Brightlingsea.
+protests on the one road into Brightlingsea.